Cheshire East

 It should be noted that these events occurred during the early stages of the COVID pandemic when national lockdowns were established, placing restrictions on contact from family and professionals.

-The Author has made 8 Recommendations to the Safeguarding Board.
+The Author has made 8 recommendations to the Safeguarding Board.
 The Review also highlighted how COVID placed increased strain on carers, especially those caring for someone with a long-term illness such as Dementia.
-The pandemic also caused anxiety in accessing services particularly hospital or respite care, due to fear of separation or catching Covid.
+The pandemic also caused anxiety in accessing services, particularly hospital or respite care, due to fear of separation or catching Covid.
 The Review highlighted the importance of Professionals utilising their Professional Curiosity including considering why people may initially be reluctant to accept support and how to strengthen knowledge about Dementia.

 Discretionary Safeguarding Adult Reviews (D-SARs)